JetBrains/marketplace-docs/topics/paid-plugins-start/test-the-plugin-licensing-on-the-demo-instance.md

 ### Payment information on the checkout

-At the checkout form, you need to use special test cards / payment information provided to us by Adyen (our payment provider): [https://docs.adyen.com/development-resources/test-cards/test-card-numbers/](https://docs.adyen.com/development-resources/test-cards/test-card-numbers/)
+At the checkout form, you need to use special test cards/payment information provided to us by Adyen (our payment provider): [https://docs.adyen.com/development-resources/test-cards/test-card-numbers/](https://docs.adyen.com/development-resources/test-cards/test-card-numbers/)

 **(!!!)* Please make sure NOT TO USE real data, always use Adyen-provided data.

 ## How to view emails sent by the Sales System?

-Due to the sensitivity of the data produced during the testing (such as license keys, order information, etc), we are not sending out any emails from the Marketplace Demo Sales Systems.
+Due to the sensitivity of the data produced during the testing (such as license keys, order information, etc.), we are not sending out any emails from the Marketplace Demo Sales Systems.

 All of the outgoing emails can be viewed at a special URL: [https://mp.jpf-demo.aws.intellij.net/emails](https://mp.jpf-demo.aws.intellij.net/emails)